 Learn About the Salary, Required Skills, & More

-Servers, more commonly referred to as waiters and waitresses, are the public face of a restaurant.
+Servers, more commonly referred to as waiters and waitresses, are the public faces of restaurants.
 They greet customers, and they might even recommend particular dishes.
-Of course, the server also takes their orders and brings them their food.
+Of course, servers also take orders and bring customers their food.

 Waiter/Waitress Duties & Responsibilities

 This job typically requires the ability to complete the following tasks:

 - Set up dining areas when working an opening shift.

 - Seat customers or greet them at their tables, offering water and possibly cocktails, and verifying the ages of any possible underage drinkers.